-8. General Data Protection Regulation
+8. UK General Data Protection Regulation 2021

-ng homes will treat your personal data in line with our obligations under the current data protection regulations and our own Data Protection Policy.
-Information regarding how your data will be used and the basis for processing your data is provided in the Association's Privacy Notice.
+The ng group will treat your personal data in line with our obligations under the UK General Data Protection Regulation 2021 (UK GDPR) and our own Data Protection Policy.
+Information regarding how your data will be used and the basis for processing your data is provided in our Fair Processing Notice.